-In order to know if you have lung disease and how to fight its damaging effects, it is key to know the signs and symptoms of lung disease.
-By seeing a doctor when you are having the symptoms, you can prevent long-term organ damage and improve your breathing for a better and healthier you.
+COPD is commonly diagnosed in people over 40 years old and generally found in people with a heavy smoking history or other chronic environmental exposures.
+By seeing a doctor when you have symptoms, you can prevent long-term organ damage and improve your breathing for a better and healthier you.
 The most common lung disorder is Chronic Obstructive Pulmonary Disease (COPD).
+Symptoms include:

-- Shortness of breath during physical activities like walking, especially walking up hills or stairs
+- Shortness of breath, especially during physical activities like walking or taking the stairs

-- A chronic cough that may produce mucus (sputum) that may be clear, white, yellow, or greenish
+- Chronic cough that may produce mucus (sputum) that may be clear, white, yellow, or greenish

 - Unintended weight loss (in later stages)